Heat transfer: Heat exchangers

 A heat exchanger is used for more efficient heat transfer or to dissipate heat.
 Heat exchangers are widely used in refrigeration, air conditioning, space heating, power generation, and chemical processing.
 One common example of a heat exchanger is a car's radiator, in which the hot coolant fluid is cooled by the flow of air over the radiator's surface.

 Common types of heat exchanger flows include parallel flow, counter flow, and cross flow.
 In parallel flow, both fluids move in the same direction while transferring heat; in counter flow, the fluids move in opposite directions; and in cross flow, the fluids move at right angles to each other.
 Common types of heat exchangers include shell and tube, double pipe, extruded finned pipe, spiral fin pipe, u-tube, and stacked plate.
 Each type has certain advantages and disadvantages over other types.

 A heat sink is a component that transfers heat generated within a solid material to a fluid medium, such as air or a liquid.
 Examples of heat sinks are the heat exchangers used in refrigeration and air conditioning systems or the radiator in a car.
 A heat pipe is another heat-transfer device that combines thermal conductivity and phase transition to efficiently transfer heat between two solid interfaces.

 Applications

 Architecture

+Graph showing how heat transfer decreases as insulation thickness increases.

 Efficient energy use is the goal to reduce the amount of energy required in heating or cooling.
 In architecture, condensation and air currents can cause cosmetic or structural damage.
 An energy audit can help to assess the implementation of recommended corrective procedures.
 For instance, insulation improvements, air sealing of structural leaks, or the addition of energy-efficient windows and doors.